-(B) Be responsible for inspection, testing, and authentication, in accordance with existing
+(B) Be responsible for inspection, testing, and authentication, in accordance with existing applicable industry standards; and

 (C) Make documentation of inspection, testing, and authentication of such electronic parts available to the Government upon request.

 (c) Traceability.
 If the Contractor is not the original manufacturer of, or authorized supplier for, an electronic part, the Contractor shall-